-- I came to know about it from the Hashnode hackathon, I made an application where people send birthday wishes to a person and all of them are curated in a single place, for example this these are some of the wishes my friend received, they are in a regional language (Tamil).
+- I came to know about it from the Hashnode hackathon, I made an application where people send birthday wishes to a person and all of them are curated in a single place, for example these are some of the wishes my friend received, they are in a regional language (Tamil).

 - Then I also made another application for good luck, I used to feel worried before job interviews, so I added a few quotes in the database, and decided to make this application, people can get some confidence boost here.

 - Since the fetch operation is really easy in HarperDB, this is my go-to platform for storing access tokens for api's which should not be displayed in public, tokens that are refreshed with each session.
 HarperDB is really convenient, in my workplace we use Azure SQL mostly, but I use HarperDB for all the prototyping and testing.

 - I liked Firebase too, but learning curve of HarperDB is smaller compared to Firebase, which is really cool.”